icon

 Board Member

-Scott is honored to have joined the AET Board in 2024, bringing career experience in local TV and as a Wealth Management Advisor at Merrill Lynch.
-After earning two degrees at UA, he rose to General Manager at KGUN9, and then on to stations in Colorado Springs and Palm Springs.
-Drawn back to Tucson, he became Director of Television Network Development for the Jerry Lewis Telethon, and more recently spent two years as Associate Director of Development with Arizona Public Media.
-Scott has also served on the Board of Directors for the Arizona Broadcasters Association, the National Broadcasters Association, the Tucson Chamber of Commerce, the Rotary Club of Tucson, and Arizona Alumni Wildcats for Life Leadership Council.
+Scott Vaughan joined the Arts Express Theatre Board in 2024, bringing extensive experience in broadcasting, media management, development, and financial services.
+A two-time University of Arizona graduate, Scott began his career in television, eventually serving as General Manager of KGUN9 before leading stations in Colorado Springs and Palm Springs.
+After returning to Tucson, he served as Director of Television Network Development for the Jerry Lewis Telethon and later as Associate Director of Development for Arizona Public Media.
+Throughout his career, Scott has been actively involved in community leadership, serving on the boards of the Arizona Broadcasters Association, National Broadcasters Association, Tucson Chamber of Commerce, Rotary Club of Tucson, and Arizona Alumni Wildcats for Life Leadership Council.
+He is committed to supporting the arts and strengthening community engagement.

 Christine MacDonnell